 Helpful Kitchen Tools

 This BBQ chicken tater tot skillet with all it’s melted cheese, crispy bacon, and tater tot goodness is might just be a gateway dinner to more wonderful and comforting tater tot dishes.
 Because, at least in my book, if it’s got tots it must be good.

-We’ve got a couple more easy weeknight skillet dinners you may be interested in, like this ever-popular Bacon Cheeseburger Pasta, this One-Skillet Chicken Broccoli and Rice, or these Rotisserie Chicken Nachos.
+We’ve got a couple more easy weeknight skillet dinners you may be interested in, like this ever-popular Bacon Cheeseburger Pasta, the famous John Wayne Casserole, this One-Skillet Chicken Broccoli and Rice, or these Rotisserie Chicken Nachos.
 Enjoy!